ponomvrenko/online-book-store/readme.md

 **JUnit:** A widely used testing framework for writing and running unit tests.

+**Mockito:** The framework allows the creation of test double objects in automated unit tests.

 **HSQLDB (for testing):** An in-memory database used for testing data access logic.

 **Spring Boot Starter Test:** Provides testing support for Spring Boot applications.